curl/everything-curl/cmdline.md

 ## Garbage in, garbage out

-curl has very little will of its own.
-It tries to please you and your wishes to a very large extent.
+curl has little will of its own.
+It tries to please you and your wishes to a large extent.
 It also means that it will try to play with what you give it.
 If you misspell an option, it might do something unintended.
 If you pass in a slightly illegal URL, chances are curl will still deal with it and proceed.
 It means that you can pass in crazy data in some options and you can have curl pass on that crazy data in its transfer operation.

 This is a design choice, as it allows you to really tweak how curl does its protocol communications and you can have curl massage your server